petehilljnr/clean-ramm-data/README.md

 # clean-ramm-data

-Attempt to clean carriage returns and empty lines out of text data files Uses the header line to determine the number of fields it should hold and outputs to a new text file
+This is my attempt to clean carriage returns and empty lines out of text data files specifically out of RAMM.
+It uses the header line to determine the number of fields it should hold and outputs to a new text file

-Haven't wrapped the system arguments in getopt yet.
+It counts the number of instances of the delimiter on each line.
+It uses that, and a running count of that, to know when to trim the <strong>\n</strong> characters from the file.

 ### Current Usage:
 <code> python clean.py inputfile.txt outputfile.txt "delimiter" </code>

+### To Do:
+1. Wrap the arguments in into <strong> getopt </strong>
+2. Process entire directories instead of single files
+3. Re-order field names based on a configuration file